andreicstoica/elysia-auth/README.md

 You will implement (3x) email/password authentication using firebase, Cookies and JWT, and Clerk.
 Additionally, you'll create authenticated API endpoints using the Vercel AI SDK (or similar) and document them with OpenAPI specifications.
 [Please read the Copenhagen book.](https://thecopenhagenbook.com/)

-also maybe watch this [100 sec primer](https://www.youtube.com/watch?v=UBUNrFtufWo) on auth

 ## Core Concepts